Acknowledgement of Country

 Our RAP sets out our organisational commitment to reconciliation and contains a number of concrete actions for us to work towards in the coming years.
 These actions will support our strong involvement with, and commitment to, the provision of employment services to Aboriginal and Torres Strait Islander peoples.

 Our organisational values – Do the right thing, Find a way, Genuine care, Better together, Community matters – underpin our aspiration to build responsive, relevant and trusting relationships with Aboriginal and Torres Strait Islander staff, clients and stakeholders.

-We at CVGT Australia are resolute in our belief that all people deserve to be treated with genuine care, integrity and respect, and this commitment is enshrined in our core values.
+We at CVGT Employment are resolute in our belief that all people deserve to be treated with genuine care, integrity and respect, and this commitment is enshrined in our core values.

 Our respect for Aboriginal and Torres Strait Islander peoples, their cultures, stories and histories is integral and fundamental to a healthy and respectful affiliation.